flash666404/finalproject/README.md

+# Introduction
-# This project focuses on multi-model prediction of Bitcoin price and comparing the model prediction effects.
+This project focuses on multi-model prediction of Bitcoin price and comparing the model prediction effects.